mattermost/mattermost/doc/help/Messaging.md

 ## Messages Dropdown Menu

-The Messages Dropdown Menu contains additional actions you can perform on a message:
+To get to the Messages Dropdown Menu, hover over a message and click on the [...] menu.
+This shows a dropdown list containing additional actions you can perform on a message:

 - **Reply:** Opens up the sidebar so you can reply to a message in a comment thread.
 - **Permalink:** Creates a link to the message.
 Sharing this link with other users in the channel lets them view the linked message in the Message Archives.
 - **Delete:** Deletes the message so it is no longer visible.
-Team Administrators can also delete another user's message.
+Team Administrators and System Administrators can also delete another user's message.
-- **Edit:** Lets you edit a message.
+- **Edit:** Lets you edit your own message.